shinamon610/ShinamonStack/README.md

 # ShinamonStack
-ShinamonStack is the to-do list app made by electron.
+ShinamonStack is the best to-do list app made by electron.

 # Feature
 You use only keyboard to operate ShinamonStack.